jncraton/course-template/readme.md

 Syllabus
 --------

-A course syllabus will be generated from `readme.md`.
-An example readme can be found in `readme-template.md`.
+A course syllabus will be generated from `syllabus-template.md`.

 Lectures
 --------